ajoberstar/gradle-git/README.md

 ## Adding the Plugins

-Add the following line to your build to use the gradle-git plugins.
+Add the following lines to your build to use the gradle-git plugins.

     buildscript {
       repositories { mavenCentral() }